robole-dev/LastVisitedPages/README.md

 - Key: __site_sensitive__
 - Default: true
-- Description: If enabled, only pages from the same site as the current one will be saved and displayed by the {{ last_visited_pages }} tag.
+- Description: (Only relevant for multi-site mode) If enabled, only pages from the same site as the current one will be saved and displayed by the {{ last_visited_pages }} tag.

 __Collections__